 |School-aged classes, clustered by grade levels into smaller groups

-Please drop your child off at his/her classroom at 10:15 and please pick him/her up at the classroom or on the playground at the rise of Meeting.
+Please drop your child off at 10:15 and please pick him/her up at the classroom or on the playground at the rise of Meeting.
 We request that K-5 students be signed in by their parents before class and signed out at the end.

 The First Day School curriculum includes stories and lessons from the Old and New Testaments, Quaker history and values, and plenty of opportunities for play and projects.
 We consider all of these activities to be a form of worship for the children, and we endeavor to lead the children in a manner consistent with Quaker values and testimonies such as the testimonies of peace, simplicity, integrity, equality, and community.

 Infants through Kindergarten gather in a fully operational on-site preschool setting with experienced care givers.
 Parents can arrive and help children to settle as early as 9:45.
 Parents pick up their children upon rise of meeting, or at times the children will be brought to their parents in the meeting room at 11:15.

 Teachers and REC Contacts

 Our First Day School is taught by volunteers from the members and attenders of our meeting under the supervision of our Religious Education Committee (REC).
 If you have been regularly participating in the life of our meeting for at least six months and would like to become more involved, please talk to a teacher or any member of the Religious Education Committee.

 Quaker Family Activities